VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

                              'utest_your_application',
                              'your_application_fixture.json')]

 This is how Django knows which fixtures to install at the beginning of each test.
 Join the paths using `os.path.join` because different operating systems join paths differently.
-With this, Python is able to figure out what operating system it is running on and thus how to join the paths correctly.
-For documentation, go [here](https://docs.python.org/3.3/library/os.path.html).
+With this, Python is able to figure out what operating system it is running on and thus how to [join the paths](https://docs.python.org/3.3/library/os.path.html) correctly.
 Set the `config_file` to the path the of the configuration file made for this test.
 The configuration file holds all of the parameters for running the application.  `run_it` will run the application with the configuration file.